BraedanK181/AStarAlgorithm/README.md

 # AStarAlgorithm

+This program will find the shortest past between two stars using the A* path finding algorithm.
+It will present you with a graphical illustration of the path once it has been found.

 When running the java executable, make sure you pass the following arguments:

 1. The name of the galaxy file you want to search through